millerlp/Time_lapse_arducam/README.md

 # Timelapse_ArduCam

 This repository contains Arduino code and Eagle design files for a circuit board to interface with an ArduCam camera module to generate timelapse images.
+The device will sleep until a user defined interval (some number of seconds) is reached, then it will boot up the ArduCam module, take one picture, and write it to the SD card before returning to sleep.
+The ArduCam module consumes > 100mA while idling, so the AVR microcontroller uses a transistor to cut off all power to the ArduCam, and puts itself to sleep as well.
+During sleep intervals the average current draw is < 1mA.

 ![Image of circuit board](/img/Timelapse_ArduCam_RevB.jpg)